Outdoor Discoveries

 Tributary dale, Lathkill Dale, Monyash, Derbyshire, England

 As I went down the dale, milky skies bubbled up with clouds that obstructed the sun at times.
-That limited chances for photos but did nothing to take away from the wonder of seeing the limestone outcrops that line the sides of the dale.
+While That limited chances for photos, it did nothing to take away from the wonder of seeing the limestone outcrops that line the sides of the dale.
 When they were fully lit by the sun, any wait was more than well rewarded.
-It was sights like these that delighted me on walks around Dove Dale, Wolfescote Dale and Biggin Dale so I was little surprised that they did the same for me here
+Given that it was sights like these that delighted me on walks around Dove Dale, Wolfescote Dale and Biggin Dale, I was little surprised that they did the same for me here

 .